Error: Activation Failed

 - Activation Failed - Protocol Error

-This error typically occurs when you use Deep Security Manager to attempt to activate an agent and the manager is unable to communicate with the agent.
+This error typically occurs when you use Deep Security Manager to attempt to activate a Deep Security Agent and the manager is unable to communicate with the agent.
 The communication directionality that the agent uses determines the method that you should use to troubleshoot this error.
-(See Agent-Manager communication .)

 When the agent uses agent-initiated communication, you need to activate the agent from the agent computer.
 (See Activate an agent.)